AhGI0/alx-low_level_programming/0x09-static_libraries/README.md

 ---
-*2-What is the format of a static library?
+*What is the format of a static library?

     -An archive